How You Can Increase Sales by 30% on Black Friday

 - Clearly displays how much the products are normally, without discount

-Popups, though controversial, are an awesome way for you to notify Black Friday traffic about your deals, as well as turn them into leads.
+Popups are an awesome way for you to notify Black Friday traffic about your deals, as well as turn them into leads.

 A simple entry popup to make every website visitor aware of your deals:

 An entry popup offering a bonus promotion exclusively available to subscribers:

 Top Tip: I recommend you focus on turning Black Friday traffic into subscribers, either through the “Early-Access” campaign I showed you above, or through popups like this one.
 90% of your website traffic isn’t going to complete a purchase the first time, but with email campaigns (especially abandoned cart emails), you have a chance to convert them later down the line.